fluffysquirrels/wikimedia-rs/README.md

 # Help for `wmd` and its list of subcommands
 wmd help

-# Help for the subcommand `download` use one of these:
+# For help for the subcommand `download` use one of these:
 wmd help download
 wmd download --help
 ```